How do I create a profile?

 What kind of texts can I publish?

 There are three large categories of texts we aim to cover.
-1. Profiles of female researchers (for questions, see HERE), 2.
-Texts about recently published research of female researchers, including a link to the original paper, and 3. articles covering a wide range of topics of interest for female researchers or researchers to be.
+1. Profiles of women researchers (for questions, see HERE), 2.
+Texts about recently published research of women researchers, including a link to the original paper, and 3. articles covering a wide range of topics of interest for women researchers or researchers to be.

 Which topics are of interest to the reader?

 Regarding articles, topics that are especially inspiring to our readers are concrete real life experiences from women working (or have been working) in sciences.
 What do you love (and/or dislike) about a job in sciences?
 What were difficulties you had to overcome, how did you overcome them?
 Career themes are as exciting as more private thoughts and portraits of interesting personalities.
 To help future or younger colleagues, you can also write a guideline, e.g. on how to write an abstract, common mistakes made when writing a thesis, or similar.
 For more inspiration, questions and topics see HERE and HERE.

-Are only female researchers welcome to publish texts at The female Scientist?
+Are only women researchers welcome to publish texts at The female Scientist?

-As our aim is to support female scientists and bring more attention to their achievements and problems, profiles and recent research will focus on female researchers, including every scientist that identifies as a women in science.
-However, we welcome all scientists, explicity also including non-binary and transgender scientists, to write articles or guides, as long as they follow our Netiquette and stay with the topic of interest for The female Scientist.
+As our aim is to support women scientists and bring more attention to their achievements and problems, profiles and recent research will focus on women researchers, of course including non-binary and trans women.
+However, we welcome all scientists, to write articles or guides, as long as they follow our Netiquette and stay with the topic of interest for The female Scientist.

 Will I get money for my texts?